mendix/docs/content/releasenotes/data-hub/index.md

 #### New Features

-* We added a new **Delete Data Source** option in the **Edit** menu of Data Source.
+* We added a option for users with curation rights to delete a data source.
+To do this, go to the **Edit** menu of the data source and click **Delete Data Source**.

 #### Fixes

-* We made improvements to Data Hub security and UI.
+* We fixed a bug where the Data Hub Catalog did not display the correct status of an updateable entity.
-* We fixed a bug where Data Hub Catalog was not displaying the updatable status of an updateable entity
+* We made various security and UI fixes.

 ### February 3rd, 2022